 This process implies preparing testing documentation.
 It includes an overall test strategy and testing plan for each user story.
 In addition, quality assurance engineers create checklists to test tasks that have been completed by the software developers.
 All those documents, along with testing reports, can be further sold to the customers.

 At this stage, quality assurance engineers perform manual and automated tests to uncover any bugs, system glitches, or defects.
 Though manual testing is slower and more tedious compared to automated tests, it helps handle complex scenarios more efficiently.
-Besides, the risk for false negatives is lower there.
+Besides, the risk of false negatives is lower there.

 Manual tests are best suited for the verification of implemented functionality and set requirements.

 For time-saving purposes, manual tests can be accompanied by automated testing.
-It implies writing test scripts with the purpose of automating the test-execution process.
+It implies writing test scripts with the purpose of automating the test execution process.
 The key benefits of automated testing are the ability to perform more tests in less time and greater test coverage.

 Automation is a good option when QA engineers need to execute a vast number of tests with recurrence or for performance testing.